Department of Physician Assistant Studies

 Academic Progress

 To achieve satisfactory academic progress leading to promotion in the Physician Assistant Program, the student must achieve a GPA of 2.800 in each term (summer, fall, spring).
-In addition, the student may receive no single final grade of less than a C (2.000) for courses required for the MPAS degree.
+In addition, the student may receive no single final grade below a C (2.000) for courses required in the MPAS degree.
 The PA program considers a grade below C (2.000) to represent unsatisfactory academic progress, including C-.
-Unsatisfactory academic progress may result in conditional promotion, student-initiated withdrawal from the program or dismissal from the program.
-Students who earn grades of C-, D+, D or below, or unsatisfactory grades (U, UNC, ADW, UW, WA or WF) in any course in the PA program may be dismissed.
+Unsatisfactory academic progress may result in conditional promotion, student-initiated withdrawal from the program, or dismissal from the program.
+Students who earn grades of C-, D+, D, or below, or unsatisfactory grades (U, UNC, ADW, UW, WA, or WF) in any course in the PA program may be dismissed.
 This may also lead to withdrawal of financial aid.
-Students are required to have a cumulative GPA equal or greater than 2.800 to graduate.
+Students are required to have a cumulative GPA equal to or greater than 2.800 to graduate.

 In the clinical portion of the program, the term GPA is compiled from an aggregate of clinical rotation grades completed in that term (fall, spring, summer).